victory

 • Update your 4-year plan with your counselor

-• Take the PSAT for practice
+• Take the PSAT as a low-stakes practice run

-• Explore possible college majors
+• Explore potential college majors and career interests

 Activities